AsadaSinon1/SuperMario/README.md

 ***It's a significant milestone that the game prototype has taken shape and is playable even without enemies.***

+### June 5th

+- We have completed the collision mechanism between Mario and the Enemy.

 ### June 6th

 - We have updated the subclass Turtle of the Enemy class.